deriv-com/perl-Data-Chronicle/README.md

 * **Timeliness**
 It is assumed that data to be stored are time-based meaning they change over time and the latest version is most important for us.
-Many data structures in our system fall into this category (For example Volatility Surfaces, Interest Rate information, ...).

 * **Efficient**:
 The module uses Redis cache to provide efficient data storage and retrieval.